opea-project/docs/getting-started/README.md

 :::
 :::{tab-item} GCP :sync: gcp

-1. Navigate to [GCP console](https://console.cloud.google.com/) – Click the `Create a VM` button.
+1. Navigate to [GCP console](https://console.cloud.google.com/) – Click the "Create a VM" button.

 2. Provide a name to the VM.

-3. Select the base OS as Ubuntu 24.04 LTS from Marketplace .
+3. Select the base OS as `Ubuntu 24.04 LTS` from Marketplace .

 4. Select an Instance type that is based on Intel hardware.

-> **Note:**  We recommend selecting a c3-standard-22 or larger instance with an Intel(R) 4th Gen Xeon(C) Scalable Processor, and the minimum supported c3 instance type is c3-standard-8 with 32GB memory.
+> **Note:**  We recommend selecting a `c3-standard-22` or larger instance with an Intel(R) 4th Gen Xeon(C) Scalable Processor, and the minimum supported c3 instance type is c3-standard-8 with 32GB memory.
 For more information on virtual servers on GCP visit [here](https://cloud.google.com/intel).

 5. Under Firewall settings select “Allow HTTP traffic” to access ChatQnA UI web portal.

-6. Change the Boot disk to 100 GiB and click Create.
+6. Change the Boot disk to 100 GiB and click "Create".

 7. Use any preferred SSH method such as "Open in browser window" to connect to the instance.

 :::
 :::{tab-item} IBM Cloud :sync: ibmcloud

 1. Navigate to [IBM Cloud](https://cloud.ibm.com). - Click the **Create resource** button at the top right of the screen.
-Select **Compute** from the options available and select `Virtual Server for VPC`
+Select **Compute** from the options available and select "Virtual Server for VPC"

 2. Select a location for the instance.
 Assign a name to it.